richheller/network-lab-richardheller/README.md

 # Network Engineering Sandbox

-This repo is where I build and test networking labs as I work toward moving into a network engineering role.
+This repo is where I build and test networking labs focused on routing and network behavior.

 ## 🔧 Current Work